KBryan/algorand_rust_sdk/README.md

 # Documentation

-This is the current attempt to stay up Rust version of the Algorand SDK <br>
+This is the current Rust version implementation of the Algorand SDK <br>
-General Algorand documentation is available at https://developer.algorand.org/
+General Algorand documentation is available at https://developer.algorand.org/ <br>
+Please look at the example for Rust Algorand usage.

 # Quickstart